Am I a Candidate for Weight Loss Program?

 Obesity is defined as an excessively high amount of body fat in relation to lean body mass.
 The body mass index is a measure to determine if you are of the right weight, underweight, overweight or obese.

-You may be a candidate for weight loss program if your BMI is >35 kg/m2, and you are likely to have significant health problems.
+You may be a candidate for a weight loss program if your BMI is >35 kg/m2, and you are likely to have significant health problems.

 - Major health consequences